Polish–Lithuanian War: Military developments

-World War I ended on November 11, 1918, when Germany signed the Compiègne Armistice.
+World War I ended when Germany signed the Armistice of 11 November 1918.
 On November 13, Soviet Russia renounced the Treaty of Brest-Litovsk and began the Soviet westward offensive of 1918–1919.
-The Bolsheviks followed retreating German troops and attacked Lithuania and Poland from the east trying to prevent their independence.
+The Bolsheviks followed retreating Imperial German Army troops and attacked Lithuania and Poland from the east trying to prevent their independence.
 They attempted to spread the global proletarian revolution, establish Soviet republics in the region, and join the German and the Hungarian Revolutions.
 The Soviet offensive sparked a series of local wars, including the Polish–Soviet War and the Lithuanian–Soviet War.